 Computational Neuroscience Research Group works to unravel the molecular, cellular and network level mechanisms underlying excitability, neurotransmission, and plasticity.
-The Group is established in 2004 and led by Marja-Leena LINNE (http://www.cs.tut.fi/sgn/cns/).
-The Group uses both wet-lab and computational modelling approaches to study neural mechanisms, as well as developing theoretical methodology for computational modelling and simulation of neural systems.
-One of the Group's important goals is to identify the key mechanisms by which astrocytes modulate neuronal excitability and plasticity.
-In addition to synaptic and cellular mechanisms, the group has experience in addressing the effects of small and medium-scale structural organisation to network dynamics using the tools from complex networks theory.
-The consequences of stochasticity and noise in neuronal phenomena are taken into account in modelling when appropriate.
-The work has implications not only to understanding the basic mechanisms of network activity and plasticity for learning and memory in the brain but also to the disrupted mechanisms leading to neuronal dysfunctions such as in Alzheimer's disease.
+It uses wet-lab and computational modelling approaches to study neural mechanisms, as well as developing theoretical methodology for computational modelling and simulation of neural systems.
+One of the Group's goals is to identify the key mechanisms by which astrocytes modulate neuronal excitability and plasticity.